All Episodes

 Maduro, you admit, is a murdering thug, right?

-The Iranians and a mullah and uh and the rain Iranian mullahs in Iran, they're the number one state sponsor of terror, right?
+The Iranians and the Iranian mullahs in Iran, they're the number one state sponsor of terror, right?

-I mean, I'm not I don't have their bank accounts if they're the largest.
+Yeah, I think, I mean, I'm not, I don't have their bank accounts if they're the largest.

 They were a bad regime.

-The Iran deal was a good deal to get them to stop their nuclear.
+The Iran deal was a good deal to get them to stop their nuclear weapons.

 No, that was the worst deal in the history of mankind.

-Is uh throwing out the deal has proved to be really problematic on nuclear and geopolitics.
+Throwing out the deal has proved to be really problematic on nuclear and geopolitical.

-So wait a minute, you think a deal that resulted in billions of dollars dropped on a tarmac to the mullahs of Iran, the number one state sponsor of terror, where we we, the United States did not get as part of that deal any place any time inspections, a deal that would expire anyway in twenty twenty five, which then would allow the Iranians to pursue nuclear weapons once again.
+You think a deal that resulted in billions of dollars dropped under tarmac to the mullahs of Iran, the number one state sponsor of terror, where we, the United States, we did not get as part of that deal any place, anytime inspections, a deal that would expire anyway in 2025, which then would allow the Iranians to pursue nuclear weapons once again.

-No they began pursuing the nuclear weapons, the centrifuges, etcetera, as soon as the deal was ended.
+They began pursuing the nuclear weapons, the centrifuges, et cetera, as soon as the deal was ended.

-And now that would be the people who w had questions about the deal originally have viewed that abolishing the deal unilaterally w has proved to be a major mistake.
+And now some of the people who had questions about the deal originally have viewed that abolishing the deal unilaterally has proved to be a major mistake.

-So according to reports, this new deal would allow the Russians to build a nuclear facility about ten billion dollars worth in Iran.
+So according to reports, this new deal would allow the Russians to build a nuclear facility about $10 billion worth in Iran.

-It would it would free up sanctioned money to the tune of tens of billions of dollars, and the United States would then help Iran and the mullahs Iran get really wealthy and rich because we'd import their oil.
+It would free up sanctioned money to the tune of tens of billions of dollars, and the United States would then help Iran and the mullahs of Iran get really wealthy and rich because we'd import their oil.

 You think that's a good deal for us?